 - 3 large eggs

 - 1/3 cup grated or crumbled cheese, such as aged or extra-sharp Cheddar, pepper Jack, feta, goat cheese, Gruyere, aged Swiss, provolone, or regular or smoked mozzarella

-- 1 tablespoon chopped fresh herbs, such as basil, parsley, cilantro or dill (optional)
+- 1 tablespoon chopped fresh herbs, such as basil, flat-leaf parsley, cilantro or dill (optional)

 - 1. Dice the potatoes pretty small but not super tiny.
 (You want them small enough so they more or less fit in a single layer in an 8-inch nonstick skillet and will cook quickly.
 Aim for about 1/2 inch dice–no larger.)